kopia/kopia/site/content/docs/Getting started/_index.md

     .kopiaignore                   (defined for this target)
 ```

-We can define the policy for a particular directory, by using `kopia policy set` command.
-For example, to ignore two directories, we can use:
+We can change policy settings using the [`kopia policy set` command](../reference/command-line/common/policy-set/).
+This command allows you to change the `global` policy or change specific policies for a 'user@host', a '@host', a 'user@host:path', or a particular directory.
+For example, here we tell Kopia to set the policy to ignore two directories from being included in the snapshot of `jarek@jareks-mbp:/Users/jarek/Projects/Kopia/site`:

 ```
 $ kopia policy set --add-ignore public/ --add-ignore node_modules/ .